postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/test-examples.md

 });
 ```

->Pro tip: You can use the `pm.response.to.be.ok` as a shorthand to test if the status code is 0.
+> You can use the `pm.response.to.be.ok` as a shorthand to test if the status code is 0.

 ## Testing response time

-For a request with unary method, you can assert the response time as follows:
+For a request with unary method, you can assert the response time:

 ```javascript
 pm.test('Response time is below 200ms', () => {